Jacob975/TAT_python/README.md

 	filename :
 	The file you want to work with.

+	This command will findout the delta_m of this image with other online star catalog.

 8. $get_all_star.py [filename]

 	filename :
         The file you want to work with.

+	This command will findout stars in this images, and save raw star catalog in [path of result]/TAT_raw_star_catalog

 9. $get_noise.py [unit] [method] list_m